sriharim2808/Dockerfiles/ADD/README.md

 1. ADD can download the file directly from internet to the container.
 2. ADD can untar/unzip the file directly into the container.
+#  difference b/w ADD & COPY?
+ 1. COPY is only copy the files from local to container.
+ 2. ADD command also do the copy files apart from that 2 extra capabilities is there:
+  --> ADD can download the file directly from internet to the container.
+  --> ADD can untar/unzip the file directly into the container.